NeurodataWithoutBorders/nwb-overview/docs/source/file_read/matnwb/untyped.rst

 .. note::

-    Links are not resolved on write, so it is possible that dereferencing links may fail.
+    Links are not validated on write by default.
+It is entirely possible that a link will simply never resolve, either because the path to the NWB object is wrong, or because the external file is simply missing from the NWB distribution.

-**Views** (either ``types.untyped.ObjectView`` or ``types.untyped.RegionView``) are more advanced references strictly pointing to NWB types or segments of data in some NWB type within the same NWB file. *ObjectViews* will point to NWB types while *RegionViews* will point to some subset of data stored in the ``data`` field of NWB types.
+**Views** (either ``types.untyped.ObjectView`` or ``types.untyped.RegionView``) are more advanced references which can point to NWB types as well as segments of raw data from a dataset. *ObjectViews* will point to NWB types while *RegionViews* will point to some subset of data.
 Both types use ``refresh`` to retrieve their referenced data.

 .. code-block:: MATLAB